This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

-Before we proceed, it is important to note that your figures may or may not fall squarely within the categorical ranges previously mentioned.
+Your figures may or may not fall neatly within the categorical ranges above.
 For example, if your Housing costs represent 24% or 36% of your monthly budget, this is not a serious problem.
-Please view the percentages above as suggestions for a healthy budget.
+The percentages above are only suggestions for a healthy budget.
 Clearly, room exists for give and take, particularly if you are a very low or very high income earner, as long as your percentages add up to 100%.

 Keep in mind that some of the categories above cover fixed expenses, such as Housing, Debt, and Utilities.
 Others address what we will call variable fixed expenses—you will spend money in each of these categories during a typical month, but the amounts may vary slightly from month to month.
 Think Food, Transportation, Clothing, and Personal.

 I strongly believe that Giving is important, and we choose to include it as a fixed expense within our budget.
 Your values will dictate how you choose to handle this category in your budget.

-As you can see in the sample zero-based budget above, the total of all categories combines equals $5,000.
+As you can see in the sample zero-based budget above, the total of all categories combined equals $5,000.
 This budget adheres closely to the recommended percentages, and it even manages to stay below the recommended percentage ranges in the Health/Medical and Recreation categories.